What I Will Work For

 • Create policies and infrastructure that support people to reduce household and transport emissions

-• Accelerated the expansion of the district’s Zero Waste Hub, The Junction, within the long-term plan allowing more waste to be diverted from landfill and to reduce waste creation
+• Accelerated the expansion of the district’s Zero Waste Hub, The Junction, allowing more waste to be diverted from landfill and to reduce waste creation

-• Supported increasing EVs in Council fleet, and Planting our Place initiative which aims to plant 34Ha of natives over 20 years.
+• Supported the Planting our Place initiative which aims to plant 34Ha of natives over 20 years.

 • Championed the purchase of land in Kōhanga Moa Inglewood for a conservation initiative and restoration of wetlands.